 You should read the following summary financial data together with our financial statements and the related notes thereto included elsewhere in this prospectus and the "Selected Financial Data" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" sections of this prospectus.
-We have derived the statement of profit or loss and comprehensive income data for the years ended December 31, 2013 and 2014 from our audited financial statements included elsewhere in this prospectus.
-The statement of profit or loss and comprehensive income data for the six months ended June 30, 2014 and 2015 and the statement of financial position data as of June 30, 2015 have been derived from our unaudited financial statements included elsewhere in this prospectus and have been prepared on the same basis as the audited financial statements.
-In the opinion of management, the unaudited data reflects all adjustments, consisting only of normal recurring adjustments, necessary for a fair presentation of the financial information in those statements.
-Our historical results are not necessarily indicative of the results that should be expected in the future, and results for the six months ended June 30, 2015 are not necessarily indicative of the results to be expected for the full year ending December 31, 2015 or any other future period.
+We have derived the statement of profit or loss and comprehensive loss data for the years ended December 31, 2014 and 2015 from our audited financial statements included elsewhere in this prospectus.
+Our historical results are not necessarily indicative of the results that should be expected in the future.